shettyg/ovn-docker/README.md

 Installing Open vSwitch for OVN
 -------------------------------
 OVN is currently in development mode and as such there is no released packages available for direct installation.
-You can install it from source with:
+You can install it from source.
+For e.g., on a Ubuntu 14.04 system, you can install it with:

 ```
+sudo apt-get install -y autoconf libtool sparse openssl pkg-config make gcc libssl-dev git
 git clone https://github.com/openvswitch/ovs.git
 cd ovs
 git checkout -b ovn_local origin/ovn